A short story featuring: One-sided Romance, Implied Dystopian Setting, Obsessive Behaviour. Rated 13 +

-She liked the same things he did, virtually and literally – funny how those words mean the same.
-He saw her name on pages he frequented, pages on survival.
+She liked the same things he did, virtually and literally – funny how those words mean the same thing.
+He saw her name on pages he frequented, pages on bushcraft.
 He imagined them together by a campfire, exchanging sleepy kisses after a hard day’s work.

-She’d shared a foraging guide and said, Please be careful.
+She’d linked a foraging guide to her profile with the caption, Please be careful.
 If you’re not sure what it is – leave it!